On the Psychology of Sex and Wombats

 They have a strange custom in Sydney, naming sports teams after animals.
-And I, except in some rare cases, fail to see the connection between the sport, the animal and the district represented.
-I also never understood why the fans of these animals allowed one team to usurp the non-animal title, "the Saints", though they are also called the dragons, a noble beast, though a beast none-the-less.
+And I, except in some rare cases, fail to see the connection between the sport, the animal or the district represented.
+I also never understood why the fans of these animals allowed one team to usurp the non-animal title, "the Saints".
+However they are also called the dragons, a noble beast, though a beast none-the-less.

 Australians also like to add an 'o' to proper nouns, often after abbreviating them.
 So John becomes Jono, Kevin becomes Kevo and Rabbits become Rabbitohs.

 Dani's above statement is informing us that, while he now lives over five hundred miles from Sydney, he continues to follow the South Sydney team, the losers of Saturday's game, while Howard, who lives far further away, still supports Eastern Suburbs.

 All this farm talk is too much for me, so I throw in a diversionary comment, based on a joke from our high school days, back in the sixties.
 I assumed everyone of my vintage remembers it.
 I inscribe, "I prefer wombats", cackling loudly to myself as I write.

 The joke, which isn't that funny today, still causes me laugh each time the word wombat is mentioned.
 It is my last memory, read laugh, that continues my intrigue with this poor animal which resembles a horizontal koala.
 I certainly don't remember where I heard the joke, or when I last repeated it.